ethanvillalovoz/deepface-oneshot-paper-reimplementation/README.md

 ## Overview

 This project is a faithful, modern reimplementation of the influential 2015 paper on Siamese Neural Networks for one-shot learning.
-Instead of using Omniglot characters, we apply the model to facial images — demonstrating how one-shot learning can be used to identify people with just **one example per identity**.
+Instead of using Omniglot characters, I applied the model to facial images — demonstrating how one-shot learning can be used to identify people with just **one example per identity**.

 ---